mukabak/MantlePay/README.md

 MantlePay is a blockchain-based platform that enables the creation of invoices and secure payments on the Ethereum network through the Mantle network.
 With MantlePay, sending and receiving payments become more convenient and efficient.

+## Project Structure

+- `dapp` - MantlePay Next.js front-end application to interact with the smart-contract.
+- `contract` - MantlePay smart-contract built with Solidity

 ## Features

 - Create invoices with specified amount, comment, payment wallet (optional), and invoice recipient (optional).